primatejs/primate/docs/modules/websocket.md

 # WebSocket

-The WebSocket module adds support for WebSocket communication to your application.
+This module adds support for WebSockets in routes to your application.

 ## Install

 `npm i @primate/ws`

-## Load
+## Configure

 Import and initialize the module in your configuration.